jarvismayur/Cipher_Craftt/docs/source/introduction.rst

 License
 -------

-CipherCraft is licensed under the Apache License 2.0.
+CipherCrafttis licensed under the Apache License 2.0.
 See the `LICENSE <https://github.com/jarvismayur/cipher-craft/blob/main/LICENSE>`_ file for more details.